 Chris A. Miller, DVM

 Dr. Miller is a graduate of Auburn University’s College of Veterinary Medicine.
 He is originally from Birmingham, Alabama and attended the University of Southern Mississippi for his undergraduate degree.
 His veterinary interest include surgery, dentistry, dermatology and internal medicine.
 Dr. Miller volunteers with the Washington Humane Society by spaying and neutering DC’s feral cat population.
 He has always had a special interest in sight hounds, since he owned his first retired racing greyhound, Elliot.
 Since 2006 Chris has lived in Washington DC’s H St corridor.
-Chris is the proud owner of Tater Tot, a brown and white Italian Greyhound, Downey, a black & white domestic shorthair cat (be sure to ask Dr. Miller how he got his name) and Chester, an orange tabby cat.
+Chris lives with his fiancé, Peyton.
+They are the proud owner of Bruce Wayne, a big, sweet hound/shepherd mix.
 Chris enjoys travel, soccer, running, sailing, playing guitar and listening to music of all kinds.

 Heather McCurdy, DVM